• DESTINATIONS

 Back in 2016, the Cambodian government restricted the number of visitors to the site as well as increasing the ticket prices.
 These almost doubled infact per day as well as moving their ticket booths away from the East and West gates to control human traffic queues.

-The central tower at Angkor wat now allows 100 visitors at a time, although an actually cap on the numbers in and out of the complex has not been capped.
+The central tower at Angkor Wat now allows 100 visitors at a time, however, sadly it doesn’t always cap numbers according to the suggested guidelines.

 Many local guides indeed will recommend getting to Angkor Wat to see the sunrise at around 5 am, when the gates open as this is when it is at its quietest.
 You may even get the place to yourself, although the news is travelling fast.